anthonyvk/contact-list-service-kuehne-nagel/README.md

 A repository at your GitHub account/local KN Git from where you can clone and run the web app with little-to-zero efforts
 ```

+## To Build Docker image :

+`docker build -t anthony/contact-list-service-kuehne-nagel .
+`

+## To run the Docker image :

+`docker run -p8080:8080 anthony/contact-list-service-kuehne-nagel
+`

+## To run the entire suite with Docker compose :